thiagobruch/amazon_shopping_list_scrape/README.md

     data_template:
       name: "{{ trigger.json.name }}"
 ```
-8 - Change the mode from Single to Parallel:
+8 - Change the mode from Single to Parallel: <BR>
-8.1 - Click on the three dots on the top right of the screen
+8.1 - Click on the three dots on the top right of the screen<BR>
-8.2 - Click on Change Mode
+8.2 - Click on Change Mode<BR>
-8.3 - Select "Parallel" and click on Change Mode
+8.3 - Select "Parallel" and click on Change Mode<BR>
-9 - Click on Save
+9 - Click on Save<BR>
-10 - The Automation will check if the item is already int he Shopping List and if so, it will not add again
+10 - The Automation will check if the item is already int he Shopping List and if so, it will not add again<BR>
-10.1 - Add the following to your HA configuration.yml
+10.1 - Add the following to your HA configuration.yml<BR>
 ```
 command_line:
 - sensor: